 How PLA/CPL Equity Can Nourish Our Social Justice Roots

-New CAEL/WICHE Research Report Explores Strategies to Address the Opportunity Gap for Black and Low-income Adult Students
+New CAEL/WICHE Research Report "Equity Paradoxes in the PLA Boost" Explores Strategies to Address the Opportunity Gap for Black and Low-income Adult Students

 One of the things I’ve enjoyed throughout my career at CAEL is the connections I’ve made with some of the great pioneers in adult learning — folks who have been part of the CAEL family since the early 1970s when “adult learners” first started to get the attention of higher education.
 These trailblazers were at institutions like DePaul University’s School for New Learning, Thomas Edison State College (now University!), Regis University, SUNY-Empire State College, and many others.
 If you talk to some of these folks about their work during those early days, you will likely hear about how it felt very much a social movement, a radical group of people trying to transform, or perhaps even disrupt, higher education.
 In the 2014 issue of the CAEL Forum and News, Empire State’s Alan Mandell reflected on words that CAEL’s founding president Morris T. Keeton wrote in 1976: